-In this case, everything with your car's alternator seems to check out OK -- no belt issues or other visible signs of trouble -- but the car's battery is dead, as is most of the car's electrical equipment.
-What's happening is the alternator is producing electricity, but it's either not going anywhere or it's not the right type.
+In this case, everything with your car's alternator seems to check out OK — no belt issues or other visible signs of trouble — but the car's battery is dead, as is most of the car's electrical equipment.
+That might mean that the alternator is producing electricity, but it's either not going anywhere or it's not the right type.

 Another problem could be the alternator's diode rectifier.
 Alternators produce alternating current (AC) electricity in three phases, but a car's accessories require direct current (DC) to operate.
 The rectifier changes the current from AC to DC.
 Without that critical component operating properly, the electricity the alternator produces can't be used.